Crime in New York City: Michael Bloomberg

 Starting in 2005, under the mayoral tenure of Michael Bloomberg, New York City achieved the lowest crime rate among the ten-largest cities in the United States.
-Since 1991, the city has seen a continuous fifteen-year trend of decreasing crime.
+After 1991, the city saw an uninterrupted fifteen-year trend of decreasing crime.
 Neighborhoods that were once considered dangerous are now much safer.
 Violent crime in the city has dropped by three quarters in the twelve years ending in 2005 with the murder rate at its lowest then level since 1963 with 539 murders that year, for a murder rate of 6.58 per 100,000 people, compared to 2,245 murders in 1990.
 The murder rate continued to drop each year since then.
 In 2012, there were 414 murders, mainly occurring in the outlying, low income areas of NYC.
 In 2014, there were 328 murders, the lowest number since the introduction of crime statistics in 1963.
 Among the 182 U.S. cities with populations of more than 100,000, New York City ranked 136th in overall crime.

 In 2006, as part of Mayor Michael Bloomberg's gun control efforts, the city approved new legislation regulating handgun possession and sales.
 The new laws established a gun offender registry, required city gun dealers to inspect their inventories and file reports to the police twice a year, and limited individual handgun purchases to once every 90 days.
 The regulations also banned the use and sale of kits used to paint guns in bright or fluorescent colors, on the grounds that such kits could be used to disguise real guns as toys.
 In April, along with Boston mayor Thomas Menino, Bloomberg co-founded Mayors Against Illegal Guns.
 A December 2013 press release by the group said the bipartisan coalition included over 1,000 mayors.
 As mayor, Bloomberg increased the mandatory minimum sentence for illegal possession of a loaded handgun, saying: "Illegal guns don't belong on our streets and we're sending that message loud and clear.
 We're determined to see that gun dealers who break the law are held accountable, and that criminals who carry illegal loaded guns serve serious time behind bars."
 He opposes the death penalty, saying he would "rather lock somebody up and throw away the key and put them in hard labor."

 In July 2007, the city planned to install an extensive web of cameras and roadblocks designed to detect, track and deter terrorists called Lower Manhattan Security Initiative.

 In 2007, New York City had 494 reported homicides, down from 596 homicides in 2006, and the first year since 1963 (when crime statistics were starting to be published) that this total was fewer than 500. though homicides rose (to 523) in 2008, they fell again in 2009 to 466, an almost fifty-year low.
 Homicides continued to decline, with the city reporting 414 in 2012 and only 333 in 2013.

+Data tracking criminal complaints in seven major felony offenses (a key performance indicator used by the NYPD) were as follows: